top of page

 What a Harness Actually Does

-1. It gives the agent a memory
+1. It gives the agent a memory.

-2. It controls tool access
+2. It controls tool access.

-Let’s say an agent needs to search GitHub, run a terminal command, edit a few files, call an external API, then run tests to see if anything broke.
+Let’s say an agent needs to search GitHub, run a terminal command, edit a few files, call an external API, and then run tests to see if anything broke.
 The model doesn’t do any of that directly.
 It requests each action.
 The harness validates the request, executes it in a controlled environment, and returns only what the agent needs to continue.
 That separation matters.
 It means the model can’t accidentally or maliciously do something outside its defined scope.

-3. It enforces permissions and approvals
+3. It enforces permissions and approvals.

-A harness with a proper permission layer pause.
+A harness with a proper permission layer pauses.
 It checks whether that action falls within defined boundaries.
-If it’s a high-risk operation, it escalates a human gets pinged, a review step kicks in, nothing irreversible happens automatically.
+If it’s a high-risk operation, it escalates to a human, gets pinged, and a review step kicks in.
+Nothing irreversible happens automatically.
+This is exactly why enterprises can run AI in production without it becoming a liability.
+The model can be wrong.
+The harness catches it before the wrong becomes permanent.

-4. It keeps everything observable
+4. It keeps everything observable.

 Where You’re Already Seeing This